nucleic/enaml/docs/source/get_started/introduction.rst

 .. note::

-    There are design patterns (such as `MVC`_) which exist to make this process more manageable, but they require strict developer discipline and do little to reduce the tedium of the development process.
+    There are design patterns (such as `MVC`_) which exist to make this process more manageable, but they require strict developer discipline and do little to reduce the tedium of the typical UI development process.

 .. _MVC: http://en.wikipedia.org/wiki/Model-view-controller